Hamilton County Public Safety Communications serves the citizens of Hamilton County, Indiana.

 Staff & Duties

 Located in Noblesville, Hamilton County Public Safety Communications (HCPSC) dispatches for 7 police departments, the Hamilton County Sheriff's Office, and 9 fire and EMS agencies.
 The Center is staffed with 68 professional telecommunicators, and 8 supervisors.
-In addition, there is an administrative staff that includes a Geographic Information System (GIS) Specialist; a Training and Quality Assurance Manager; a Quality Assurance Supervisor; a Software Suite Administrator; a Radio System Administrator; Executive, Operations, and Support Services Directors; and an Administrative Coordinator.
+In addition, there is an administrative staff that includes a Geographic Information System (GIS) Specialist; a Training and Quality Assurance Manager; a Quality Assurance Supervisor; 2 Training and Quality Assurance Officers; a Software Suite Administrator; a Radio System Administrator; Executive, Operations, and Support Services Directors; and an Administrative Coordinator.

 Public education is very important when it comes to 9-1-1.
 HCPSC has made a commitment to promote and educate both children and adults on the proper use of 9-1-1 and public safety in general.